Electrification: Incandescent light bulbs

 Various forms of incandescent light bulbs had numerous inventors; however, the most successful early bulbs were those that used a carbon filament sealed in a high vacuum.
-These were invented by Joseph Swan in 1878 in Britain and by Thomas Edison in 1879 in the US.
-Edison's lamp was more successful than Swan's because Edison used a thinner filament, giving it higher resistance and thus conducting much less current.
+These were invented by Joseph Swan in 1878 in Britain and by Thomas Edison in 1879 in the U.S. Edison's lamp was more successful than Swan's because Edison used a thinner filament, giving it higher resistance and thus conducting much less current.
 Edison began commercial production of carbon filament bulbs in 1880.
 Swan's light began commercial production in 1881.
 Swan's house, in Low Fell, Gateshead, was the world's first to have working light bulbs installed.
 The Lit & Phil Library in Newcastle, was the first public room lit by electric light, and the Savoy Theatre was the first public building in the world lit entirely by electricity.